 Maintenance

 Propane systems generally require more maintenance than electric systems, as they involve more components, such as tanks, valves, and piping.
 However, the maintenance costs for propane systems are typically lower than those for electric systems, as propane appliances have a longer lifespan.
+Professionals in this industry like Gibson Oil will be able to make a more accurate assessment of the costs of this depending on your system and advise on what maintenance will be needed.
+They can also make suggestions on more cost-effective setups and which systems will last the longest.

 While propane may be more cost-effective for heating and some appliances, electricity can be more efficient for lighting and other applications.
 Ultimately, homeowners should consult an expert to determine the best energy source for their specific needs and preferences.